 Self-actualisation – The desire to become the best one can be

-You can argue some of the above are psychological, which they are however, the point is, if any of the above are significantly affected, you will elicit a positive or negative emotional response and it will greatly affect your physical state as these components are deeply connected to our nervous systems survival mechanisms.
+You can argue some of the above are psychological, which they are however, the point is, if any of the above are significantly affected, you will elicit a positive or negative emotional response and it will greatly affect your physical state as these components are deeply connected to the nervous systems survival mechanisms.

 With the above points in mind, let us go through a thought experiment.
 We will use exercise as the easiest example that many people struggle to be consistent with.
 Imagine we have now gained clarity of your goal and habits required to complete the tasks in bite-sized pieces.
 We can make this more visceral by connecting those things that matter most to you and by adding both positive and negative outcomes to each one.

-Goal – To exercise everyday
+Goal – To exercise every day

 Visceral Connection points: